 Yes, you read that right – I would definitely argue that Excuse Me While I Ugly Cry is predominantly a coming of age story.
 The loss of her journal forces Quinn to face up to some of her worst fears, which certainly made for a very interesting read.
 This ultimately led to a lot of character development on Quinn’s part, and it was really lovely to see her grow in confidence and watch her reliance on her journal fall away.

 Of course, this wouldn’t have been possible without Carter’s support.
 I loved the way Carter unconditionally supported Quinn and how he helped her face her fears and complete her to-do list.
-Carter himself was a really great character (despite his mistakes) and it was really nice reading about the way he looked out for her and how much he cared about her.
+Carter himself was a really great character (despite his mistakes) and it was really nice reading about the way he looked out for and cared about her.
 This only made me ship him with Quinn more!

 In all fairness, it was difficult not to ship them.
-Despite being set only over a few days Goffney still managed to make it more of a slow burn romance, with the added elements of enemies to friends to lovers.
+Despite only being set over a few days Goffney still managed to make it more of a slow burn romance, with the added elements of enemies to friends to lovers.
 The combination of these two tropes was definitely really interesting and it meant I was eagerly anticipating the moment they ended up together.
 Despite the romance not being the sole focus it was still really sweet and it definitely didn’t lose any value; if anything, it made the book that much more realistic.

 Of course, there wasn’t just romance in this book – there were also some incredibly strong friendships.
-Olivia and Quinn’s bond in particular really stood out to me and I really loved their friendship.
+Olivia and Quinn’s bond in particular stood out to me and I really loved their friendship.
 Despite only having properly known each other a few days it was clear how much they meant to each other and I loved the fact that Olivia was included in the final confrontation rather than Carter.
-I think it was a really strong move by Goffney and illustrated how strong females really are!
+I think it was a really great move by Goffney and illustrated how strong females really are!

 Family issues were also very prominent in the book.
-Quinn’s parents certainly had a very tense and fraught relationship which really impacted Quinn, and Quinn herself didn’t have the best relationship with either of her parents.
+Quinn’s parents had a very tense and fraught relationship which really impacted Quinn, and Quinn herself didn’t have the best relationship with either of her parents.
 Having said that, by the end of the book the family was in a better place, due to Quinn coming clean about some of her lies and facing up to the truth – however hard that might’ve been.

 I also really loved the chapter titles and table of contents.
 It might not sound like a big deal, but I think it’s the little things like these which really push a book up for me.
-So many books nowadays skip chapter titles altogether but I personally love them and the ones Goffney came up with were really perfect and engaging.
+So many books nowadays skip chapter titles altogether but I personally love them and the ones Goffney came up with were perfect and really engaging.

 Of course, the names of the chapters came from the lists – which was yet another aspect I loved.
 I really love books which include lists (such as Everything, Everything, by Nicola Yoon) and Excuse Me While I Ugly Cry was certainly no exception.
 If anything, this might just have been my favourite, probably due to the fact that there were lists written by multiple people.
 Although the whole book was told from Quinn’s perspective, towards the end there were some lists Carter had written for Quinn, which I thought really demonstrated how thoughtful and caring his character was, and only served to further convince me that he was perfect for Quinn!